-American Research Institute in Turkey
+American Research Institute in Turkey (Istanbul and Ankara)

-The American Research Institute in Turkey (ARIT), a consortium of thirty-two North American universities and museums, was founded in 1964 to promote research and study in Turkey, and to enhance mutual understanding between the U.S. and Turkey.
+The American Research Institute in Turkey (ARIT), a consortium of thirty-two North American universities and museums, was founded in 1964 to promote research and study in Turkey, and to enhance academic exchanges between the U.S. and Turkey.
 ARIT maintains centers in Istanbul and Ankara to support American researchers and to provide full-time representation in Turkey for American institutions of higher education.
 Administered by U.S. directors, each branch provides researchers with an institutional affiliation, a base of operations, orientation assistance, and introductions to host-country scholars.
-In Istanbul, ARIT maintains a research facility with a 9,000-volume library in Byzantine, Ottoman, and modern Turkish studies.
+In Istanbul, ARIT maintains a research facility with a 7,000-volume library in Byzantine, Ottoman, and modern Turkish studies.
 In Ankara, scholars have access to a 6,500-volume library on archaeology and modern Turkey.
-ARIT's fellowship program supports individual research projects in all fields of the humanities and social sciences.
-Scholars who have completed their formal academic training may submit applications in humanistic fields such as anthropology, prehistory, history, art, archaeology, literature, and linguistics, as well as interdisciplinary aspects of cultural history.
-Two or three NEH fellowships are available for 2004-2005.
+ARIT's fellowship program supports individual research projects in the fields of the humanities and social sciences.
+For the NEH fellowship, scholars who have completed their formal academic training may submit humanistically-oriented applications in the fields of anthropology, prehistory, history, art, archaeology, literature, and linguistics, as well as interdisciplinary aspects of cultural history.
+Applicants must be U.S. citizens or foreign nationals who have lived in the U.S. for the three years preceding the application deadline.
+For 2006-2007, there are two or three NEH fellowships providing support for four months to one year.
+The stipend amount is up to \$40,000 for one year.
+For further information and application format, see the website or contact the ARIT office listed below.

-Professor G. Kenneth Sams, President Nancy Leinwand, Grant Administrator American Research Institute in Turkey c/o The University of Pennsylvania Museum 33rd and Spruce Streets Philadelphia, Pennsylvania 19104-6324
+Nancy Leinwand, Grant Administrator American Research Institute in Turkey c/o The University of Pennsylvania Museum 3260 South Street Philadelphia, Pennsylvania 19104-6324